iPeer Instructor Guide

 What can I use it for?

-You can use iPeer to help you assess and improve student group work in a variety of ways:
+You can use iPeer to assess and improve student group work in a variety of ways:

-• Creating custom criteria to guide students in evaluating one another and, optionally, themselves
+• Creating custom criteria to guide students in evaluating their peers and—optionally—their own contribution

-• Using the evaluation outcomes formatively, by sharing the anonymized feedback with each evaluated student
+• Using evaluation outcomes formatively by sharing the anonymized feedback with each student

-• Using the evaluation outcomes summatively, to inform your distribution of group marks
+• Using evaluation outcomes summatively to inform your distribution of marks for group assignments

 What do I need to use iPeer?